ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 ## Ordering VMware HCX for a new instance
 {: #hcx_ordering-new}

-To order a new VMware vCenter Server instance with VMware HCX, click **HCX 3.5** under the **Business continuity and migration** category in the **Optional services** section when you order the instance from the {{site.data.keyword.vmwaresolutions_full}} console.
+To order a new VMware vCenter Server instance with VMware HCX from the {{site.data.keyword.vmwaresolutions_full}} console, scroll down to the services section and select **HCX** in the **Business continuity and migration** category.

 ## Ordering VMware HCX for an existing instance
 {: #hcx_ordering-existing}

-To add the VMware HCX service to an existing vCenter Server instance, view the instance, click **Services** on the left navigation pane, and click **Add**.
+1. On the instance details page, click **Services** on the left navigation pane.
+2. Click **Add** to add the service.
+3. On the **Services** page, locate the **VMware HCX** service and toggle its switch on.
+4. Follow the steps to configure and add the service to your instance.

 ## VMware HCX configuration
 {: #hcx_ordering-config}